sandialabs/TwinMe4AD/WGAN for Digital Twins /README.md

 3. **Run the main script**

-    In terminal, get into the folder that contains the "generate_snythetic_users.py" file and run it.
+    In terminal, get into the folder that contains the "generate_snythetic_users.py" script and run it.
+For help with input arguments run

     ```
-    python generate_snythetic_users.py
+    python generate_snythetic_users.py -h

 ## Description Of Each File